Mary Bremner Bequest Grant Program

 There will be two levels of funding.

-Large Grants: Large Grants $2,000 to $20,000: On a biennial basis with maximum of $36,000 available for the two years.
-Large grants will be awarded by the Society Management Committee, on the recommendations of Mary Bremner Bequest Fund Assessment Panel.
+Large Grants: min $2,001 to max. $20,000: On a biennial basis with maximum set by Grant sub-committee at $40,000 in 2019.
+Large grants will be awarded by the Society MC, on the recommendations of Mary Bremner Bequest Fund Assessment Panel.

 Who can apply for a Grant?

-All applicant groups can discuss their proposal with a designated Society Management Committee member prior to submitting their application.
+All applicant groups can discuss their proposal with a designated Bequest Sub-Committee member prior to submitting their application.
 The aim is to support the receipt of relevant applications for the Assessment Panel to consider.

 Applications for Grants will open on the day of the Society State Conference and AGM of each year for Small Grants and every second year for Large Grants.